mm80843/T3.5/docs/Benef/PBN__Benef_431.md

 # __Reduced risk of infection__

-## Name of the Benefit

-Personalized ventilation supplies clean air directly to the breathing zone of each occupant, reducing the risk of infection from airborne pathogens.

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced risk of infection for residents, improving health and safety and potentially increasing property value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_466.md)